 If you want to mail a personal or bank check, please make payable to Case Western Reserve University.
-The student ID number should be written on the check or money order to ensure proper credit.
+The student 7-digit ID number should be written on the check or money order to ensure proper credit.
 The payment remittance slip, accessible from the online invoice, should also be included.
-To access your remittance slip, please learn about obtaining your current electronic statement in the Student Financial Guide.
+To access the remittance slip, please see instructions about obtaining your current electronic billing statement in the Student Financial Guide.

 CWRU redeposits returned checks automatically and without notice.
 Penalties may be charged to CWRU for checks returned by the bank for non-sufficient funds (NSF checks).
-Any penalties will be charged to the student’s account.
-When a check is returned, the university reserves he right to require payment by cash or certified funds.
+Any penalties will be charged to the student’s financial account.
+When a check is returned, the university reserves the right to require payment by certified funds.

-The personal or bank check with the seven digit student ID number in the memo section and the payment remittance slip should be mailed to
+The personal or bank check with the 7-digit student ID number in the memo section and the payment remittance slip should be mailed to:

 Case Western Reserve University